patrickbarron/patrickbarron/README.md

 My backgroud is mostly in Agriculture, so naturally my first projects had an agriultural focus.
 I was a Juniour Wheat Breeder before undetaking my Masters, so my expertise and knowledge lended themselves fittingly to my initial projects.

 My goal is to create a diverse range of projects encasing all aspects of what I'm learning on my course, across a range of subject areas.
+Newer projects are being worked on in the background and will be added through the year!

 Any questions please get in touch!